If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Pros

-• True HEPA filter.
+• True HEPA filtration captures 99.97% of particles.

-• Automatic air quality control.
+• Automatic air quality and humidity sensors.

-• Three fan speeds to choose from.
+• Three fan speeds plus a quick-clean mode.

 Cons